 - Bake until golden brown and toothpick inserted in center comes out with a few tender crumbs attached, 20-25 min.
 Do not over bake.
 Cool in pans 10 minutes and remove to wire rack to cool completely.

-- Frost as desired with Stabilized Whipped Cream.
-Sprinkle liberally with coarse ginger-sugar for garnish.
+- Frost with Stabilized Whipped Cream or use your favorite frosting.
+Srinkle liberally with coarse ginger-sugar for garnish.
 Cupcakes keep well in airtight container at a moderate room temp; leftovers may be frozen.